 - 1. Project Benefits and Scope of Work (15 points) - a.
-State the desired outcomes of the Project in measurable terms that relate directly to the identified need/problem(s) identified in Part A. Describe how this project will lead to improved curb space use.
+State the desired outcomes of the Project in measurable terms that relate directly to the identified need/problem(s) identified in Part A. Describe how this project will improve safety and/or increase equitable access to curb and/or right-of-way spaces.
 How will the project quantify and demonstrate the project benefits?
-Discuss any analysis tools, outreach, key tasks or other strategies to be included in the scope of work that will help ensure the project positively impacts curb space activity.
+Discuss any analysis tools, outreach, key tasks or other strategies to be included in the scope of work that will help ensure the project positively impacts mobility activity.